daily-co/pipecat-cloud-simple-chatbot/README.md

+> [!CAUTION]
+> This repo is no longer maintained.
+Check out the [simple-chatbot example](https://github.com/pipecat-ai/pipecat-examples/tree/main/simple-chatbot) for an update to date example that can be deployed to Pipecat Cloud.

 # Simple Chatbot for Pipecat Cloud

 This project demonstrates how to build a complete Pipecat AI agent application with both client and server components.
 It includes a Next.js client for interacting with a Pipecat AI bot server through Daily.co's WebRTC transport.